 I believe saying no when you’re overloaded is important, but it’s just as important to seek out one or two nonprofit organizations and give (if only a little) of your time.
 Much of our lives as writers are spent in solitude, as they should be, putting pen to paper (or fingers to keyboard).
 Through PPW, you can meet others with similar goals, all the while helping support the local writing community.”

 This award is given annually to a PPW volunteer who contributes time and energy above and beyond the call of duty for Pikes Peak Writers as a whole.
-Nominate someone for this award 2018 – Linda Tschappet In addition to being our Non-Conference Events Director, a relatively thankless job involving lots of time and […]
+Nominate someone for this award 2019 – Amy ArmstrongAmy Armstrong stepped up and made our social media into something dynamic, rather than static.
+Through her time with […]

 This award is presented annually to the volunteer who has contributed the most outstanding effort to the Pikes Peak Writers Conference.
-Nominate someone for this award 2018 – Torie Fox-Philips 2017 – Sergey Barbotko and Charise Simpson Sergey Barbotko ran our A/V program for quite some time and he always did a wonderful job. […]
+Nominate someone for this award 2019 – Rebecca Davis Becki Davis has quietly worked behind the scenes at the conference for years, giving up the opportunity to attend workshops in order to make the […]

 Fill out the form below to submit your nominations for PPW Volunteer of the Year, PPW Conference Volunteer of the Year, and Legacy Awards.
 The nominating process generally takes place Jan-March every year.